 - Agents: We employ other companies and individuals to perform functions on our behalf.
 Examples include fulfilling orders, delivering packages, sending postal mail and e-mail, and processing credit card payments.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.

-- Protection of OB.org and Others: We release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property, or safety of OB.org, our users, or others.
+- Protection of Operation Blessing International and Others: We release account and other personal information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property, or safety of Operation Blessing International, our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.
-Obviously, however, this does not include selling, renting, sharing, or otherwise disclosing personally identifiable information from customers for commercial purposes in violation of the commitments set forth in this Privacy Notice.
+Obviously, however, this does not include selling, renting, sharing, or otherwise disclosing personally identifiable information from donors for commercial purposes in violation of the commitments set forth in this Privacy Notice.

 YOUR INFORMATION, YOUR CHOICE.